stormpath/stormpath-framework-spec/authentication.md

 Account resolvers will check for the presense of authentication information, and return account details from Stormpath if available.
 This is useful, for instance, for a website that wants to render a menu bar differently for logged in users.

-* `getAccount` - look for all forms of authentication, and load an account if credentials are present.
+* `getAccount` - attempt to resolve the account, by any means of authentication (see list of authentication filters).
+If the account is resolved, provide it to the request content, e.g. by attaching the Stormpath account to the request object.

 **Authentication Filters**

 The authentication filters require that valid authentication information is present.

-If the authentication details are not present, these gatekeepers will ALWAYS render an error, rendered in the best content type as according to the Accept headers and produces configuration.
+If the authentication details are not present, these filters will ALWAYS render an error, rendered in the best content type as according to the Accept headers and produces configuration.

 If `application/json` is preferred: Render `401 Unauthorized` with a blank body.

-If `text/html` is preferred: Redirect to `stormpath.web.login.uri`
+If `text/html` is preferred: Redirect to `stormpath.web.login.uri`, preserving the relative url via the next parameter.
+For instance, `/login?next=/relative-url`

 The filter are:

-* `requireAuthentication` - same as `getAccount`
+* `requireAuthentication` - looks for any auth methods on this list
 * `requireApiAuthentication` - to look for either bearer or basic auth credentials
 * `requireBasicAuthentication` - to look for basic only
 * `requireBearerAuthentication` - to look for oauth2 bearer tokens only